 Make sure the prompts that are supposed to be played as part of the easy announcement are already uploaded to Supervisor Tools.
 See Manage Prompts learn how to add new prompts.
-Once the prompt is uploaded through the Prompt Management interface, it will automatically start appearing in the drop down under Add Announcement window.
+Once the prompt is uploaded through the Prompt Management interface, it will automatically start appearing in the drop-down under Add Announcement window.

-If you are an admin and want to create an announcement for a specific workspace, make sure that workspace is already added in the system.
-See Managing Workspace/Teams section in the admin guide to understand how to add a new Workspace.
+If you are an admin and want to create an announcement for a specific workspace, make sure that workspace is already added to the system.
+See the Managing Workspace/Teams section in the admin guide to understand how to add a new Workspace.
 If no workspace is mentioned, the announcement will remain available to administrators only.
 If a workspace is mentioned, supervisors of the workspace would be able to see and change the announcement parameters.
 If you are a supervisor, you’d not see this field and the announcement would automatically be added to the workspace with which you are logged in.

 Fill the form Add Easy Announcement using the following table:

 Name of the easy announcement.
 This is mandatory.

 Choose a colour to represent the announcement on the calendar.
 The default colour is blue.

 Choose a service Dialed Number (DN) on which the announcement should be played.
 So whenever the caller dials this number, he hears the announcement on the IVR as per the IVR specifications.
 If logged in as a supervisor, you can only view the list of DN’s which were assigned to your workspace by the administrator.
 See Managing Workspace/Teams for more details.